Hvalsey

-Hvalsey ("Whale Island"; Greenlandic Qaqortukulooq) is located near Qaqortoq, Greenland and is the site of Greenland's largest, best-preserved Norse ruins in the area known as the Eastern Settlement (Eystribyggð).
+Hvalseyjarfjord ("Whale Island fjord"; Greenlandic Qaqortukulooq) is located at the back of Qaqortoq, Greenland and is the site of Greenland's largest, best-preserved Norse ruins in the area known as the Eastern Settlement (Eystribyggð).
 In 2017, it was inscribed on the UNESCO World Heritage List and part of the Kujataa Greenland site.

 History

 According to the Icelandic Book of Settlements (Landnámabók), the farmstead was established by Erik the Red's uncle, Þorkell Farserkur (Thorkell Farserk) in the late 10th century.

 The farmstead was known as Þjóðhildarstaðir (Thjódhildsstead) by the time of Ivar Bardarson's report of ca 1360/64.
 In the 14th century, it belonged to the Kings of Norway:

 Næst Einarsfirði liggr Hvalseyjarfjörðr. Þar er kirkja, sem heitir Hvalseyjarfjarðarkirkja.
 Hún á allan fjörðinn ok svá allan Kambstaðafjörð, sem er næstr. Í þessum firði stendur bær mikill, sem konungi tilheyrir og heitir Þjóðhildarstaðir.

 Beside Einar's Firth lies Hvalsey Fjord.
 There is a church there called Hvalsey Fjord Church.
 It serves the entire fjord and all of Kambstad Fjord as well, which is beside it.
 On this firth stands a large farmstead, which belongs to the king and is called Thjodhild's Stead.

 The farmstead was a major center in South Greenland.
 The site, which has the ruins of two stone great halls, had an additional 14 houses close to a churchhouse.
 The old hall, which is 14 m long and 3 m or 4 m wide, is in the middle of the ruins.
 The well-preserved newer hall measures 8 m by 5 m.